openego/eDisGo/doc/start_page.rst

 eDisGo
 ======

-The python package eDisGo provides a toolbox for analysis and optimization of distribution grids.
+The python package eDisGo provides a toolbox to analyze distribution grids for grid issues and to evaluate measures responding these.
 This software lives in the context of the research project `open_eGo <https://openegoproject.wordpress.com>`_.
 It is closely related to the python project `Ding0 <https://github.com/openego/ding0>`_ as this project is currently the single data source for eDisGo providing synthetic grid data